Gambeeram

 Gambeeram is a 2004 Indian Tamil-language action film written and directed by Suresh.
-The film, starring R. Sarathkumar and Laila, with Vadivelu, Pranathi and Tanikella Bharani in supporting roles, became a huge commercial success.
+The film, starring R. Sarathkumar and Laila, with Vadivelu, Pranathi and Tanikella Bharani in supporting roles, became an average grosser.

 Plot

-Muthusamy is a daring cop whose wife Saroja, dies after giving birth to a baby girl.
-He is posted as Assistant Commissioner of Police in Chennai, where he comes across a gangster Rajendran, who had made an attempt on the Minister's life.
-By then, Rajendran goes on to become a Union Minister.
+Muthusamy is a daring police inspector whose wife Saroja, dies after giving birth to a baby girl.
+He came across a political gangster Rajendran, who had made an attempt on the Chief Minister's life.
+Years later, Muthusamy is promoted as Assistant Commissioner of Police in Chennai, where Rajendran goes on to become a Union Minister.
 The rest is how Muthusamy manages to bring to book, the Rajendran and those having a nexus with him.

 Soundtrack

 The soundtrack was composed by Mani Sharma.